ettoremessina/fitting-with-mlp-using-tensorflow/one-variable-function-fitting/README.md

   - softsign
   - tanh\
   The default is **relu** (applied to one only hidden layer; if number of layers is > 1, this argument becomes mandatory).
+- **--winitializers** is a list of initializator constructor for the kernel weights matrix: the length of the list of this argument should be equal to the number of layers; if extra initializators are supplied they are ignored; if less initializers are suppliers the last layers will have the default initializer, that is GlorotUniform(); please see [TensorFlow 2 initializer reference](https://www.tensorflow.org/api_docs/python/tf/keras/initializers) for details and examples at the end of this section.\
+    Available activation functions are:
+    - Constant()
+    - GlorotNormal()
+    - GlorotUniform()
+    - Identity()
+    - Ones()
+    - Orthogonal()
+    - RandomNormal()
+    - RandomUniform()
+    - TruncatedNormal
+    - VarianceScaling
+    - Zeros()\
+    This argument is optional; if it is missing, all layers have the default kernel weighst matrix initializer for Dense nodes (that is GlorotUniform()).
+- **--binitializers** is a list of initializator constructor for the bias; same rules for **--winitializers** are applied for **--binitializers**, except the default initializier that is Zeros() when less initializers than hidden layers are supplier.
+This argument is optional; if it is missing, all layers have the default bian initializer for Dense nodes (that is Zeros()).
 - **--optimizer** is the constructor call of the algorithm used by the training process.
 You can pass also named arguments between round brackets; please see [TensorFlow 2 optimizer reference](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers) for details about constructor named parameters and examples at the end of this section.\
   Available algorithm constructors are:
   - Adadelta()